dergraf/gen_json_schema/README.md

 ## Usage

-The example module above defines multiple types and implements a single `gen/0` function which returns a JSON document containing the JSON schema.
+The example module below defines multiple types and implements a single `gen/0` function which returns a JSON document containing the JSON schema.

 ```elixir
 defmodule Superhero do